HMuraja/p5-book-review/README.md

 <details>
 <summary>USER STORY: API and Frontend Communication</summary>

-As a **user** I can **easily access data saved on the application** so that **I can interact with others and the application seamlessly.**
+As a **user** I can **easily access data saved on the application** so that **I can interact with others and the application seamlessly. **

 - *Acceptance Criteria*
     - [x] **Acceptance Criteria 1:** Build an API that generates JSON data for the front end to consume.
     - [x]  **Acceptance Criteria 2:** Front end is able to send data to the API to consume.
     - [x] **Acceptance Criteria 3:** Application features behave smoothly and easy to understand manner.
 - **How the Criteria was tested**:
-    - Once API was deployed, it was confimed that the all extension for the API worked and was formatted in legible JSON format.
+    - Once API was deployed, it was confirmed that the all extension for the API worked and was formatted in legible JSON format.
-    - Once Frontend was connected it was confimred it was possible to send send data to API and it was able to store it.
+    - Once Frontend was connected it was confirmed it was possible to send send data to API and it was able to store it.
 New review, comment, profile, like and follow instances all appeared into the database and could be viewed in the JSON files.
     - The ReadRave was tested as whole  and all features behaved smoothly being able to send, create, edit and delete data where applicable as expected.
 </details>